Customer data and CRM. Mentioning those words at the start of the blog post makes 50% of you to hit the browser’s back button immediately.

 According to Meta Group, up to 75 % of CRM projects fail, and even if the project would be somewhat successful, your CRM is often a warehouse of outdated data and only loosely connected with key business operations.

-In 2019 and the years to follow, marketers will be buzzing about marketing automation and smarter use of customer data.
+For the past few years marketers have been buzzing about marketing automation and smarter use of customer data.
 But how do you build a successful marketing automation plan and an omnichannel customer experience if the data in the CRM is outdated?

 How can social data make your customer data smarter?